apache/iotdb/docs/UserGuide/Integration-Test/Integration-Test-refactoring-tutorial.md

 The former means that this method is the first method executed for the IT class and is executed only once.
 The latter indicates that ```setUp()``` will be executed before each test method in the IT class.

 - Please start IoTDB instance through the factor class, i.e., ```EnvFactory.getEnv().initBeforeClass()```.
-- Data preparation for the test includes registering storage groups, registering time series, and writing time series data as required by the test.
+- Data preparation for the test includes registering databases, registering time series, and writing time series data as required by the test.
 It is recommended to implement a separate method within the IT class to prepare the data, such as ```insertData()```.
 Please try to take advantage of the ```executeBatch()``` in JDBC or ```insertRecords()``` and ```insertTablets()``` in Session API if multiple statements or operations are to be executed.

 ```java